 Asking your prospect a series of open-ended questions during your presentation serves three important purposes.
 First, it helps you to confirm whether or not the prospect is a good fit for your product.
-Second, it helps you to identify their hot-button benefits, which, in turn, allows you to fine-tune your pitch.
+Second, it helps you to identify their hot-button benefits, which allows you to fine-tune your pitch.
 Third, by getting prospects to talk about various benefits and what they think about them, you sneak the information past the prospect’s “salesperson filter.”

 Not every question listed here is a perfect fit for every prospect, but these examples will give you a good place to start.
 Ideally, once you ask a few questions, the prospect will launch into an in-depth speech and you won’t need to do any more prompting at all.

 By learning more about the prospect’s previous buying experiences, you’ll get a glimpse of how that person's mind works and what their buying routines are.
 A prospect's buying history has a major impact on their opinion of salespeople and what they value most in a product.

 - What experiences, good or bad, have you had with this [product type] (e.g., “What experiences, good or bad, have you had with buying cars?”)?

 - When did you last buy a [product type]?

 - What process have you used in the past to buy a [product type]?